januniku812/MotionPulseRateEstimation/README.md

 # Activity Aware Pulse Rate Algorithm Project

-This repository consists of different phases of the project that I have completed with explaination for the code and my approach to creating an accurate pulse rate algorithm.
-If the Juypter notebook files are not rendering, please download them and view them from
-Files in your computer using the 'Open With' functionality.
+This repository consists of different phases of the project that I have completed with step by step explanations and visuals for the code in Part 1, pulse rate algorithm, and Part 2, clinical exploration.
+If the Juypter notebook files are not rendering, please download them and view them fromFiles in your computer using the 'Open With' functionality.

 This project has 3 main parts: